School of Nursing

 - Undergraduate class in either Biochemistry or Organic Chemistry.

-- At least one year of experience as a Registered Nurse in a critical care setting where the applicant has had the opportunity to work as an independent decision-maker, capable of using and interpreting advanced monitoring techniques based on knowledge of physiological and pharmacological principles.
+- At least one year of experience as a Registered Nurse in a critical care setting, defined by the Council on Accreditation:

 - GRE within five years: Combined recommended score (verbal and quantitative) of at least 1000, on new version of GRE (297 any combination), plus score of 3.5 or higher on writing component.